danuluma/dannstore/README.md

 * To run automatic test on the project, simply run ```python3 -m unittest``` while in the project's root directory.
 * Check on the terminal output for the test results

-You can manually test each of the enpoints using postman
+You can manually test each of the endpoints using postman

 ## Demo
 * [Heroku](https://dannstore.herokuapp.com)